curtischong/kaggle-solutions-old/README.md

 - It's a competition, so people try a lot harder to figure out what works/doesn't
 - They aren't motivated to only show positive results.
 People will talk about their failures as well

+Why use this resource:
+- I looked at each competition holistically, scouring discussions as if I were actually competing
+- I verify nuances by looking at the specific implementations written on their github / jupyter solutions

 shortcuts:
 cmd + shift + leftarrow to select entire line until the bullet (before deleteing)